NOVENA IN HONOUR OF SAINT MONICA,

 Monica had at least three children who survived infancy.
 The oldest, Augustine, is the most famous.
 At the time of his father’s death, Augustine was 17 and a rhetoric student in Carthage.
 Monica was distressed to learn that her son had accepted the Manichean heresy and was living an immoral life.
 For a while, she refused to let him eat or sleep in her house.
 Then one night she had a vision that assured her Augustine would return to the faith.
 From that time on she stayed close to her son, praying and fasting for him.
 In fact, she often stayed much closer than Augustine wanted.

 When he was 29, Augustine decided to go to Rome to teach rhetoric.
 Monica was determined to go along.
 One night he told his mother that he was going to the dock to say goodbye to a friend.
 Instead, he set sail for Rome.
 Monica was heartbroken when she learned of Augustine’s trick, but she still followed him.
 She arrived in Rome only to find that he had left for Milan.
-Although travel was difficult, Monica pursued him to Milan
+Although travel was difficult, Monica pursued him to Milan.

 In Milan, Augustine came under the influence of the bishop, St. Ambrose, who also became Monica’s spiritual director.
 She accepted his advice in everything and had the humility to give up some practices that had become second nature to her (see Quote, below).
 Monica became a leader of the devout women in Milan as she had been in Tagaste.